 An independent contractor completed a 950 page facilities analysis that identified needs in our 12 school buildings.
 Our two middle schools, built in 1958 and 1965 have been identified for replacement or significant remodeling.
 Additionally, every school across the district faces various safety and security concerns.
 Beyond replacing Gardiner Middle School and upgrading Ogden Middle School, this bond would address safety and security improvements at every school across the district.

 The number one priority of the bond would be increased safety and security at each elementary, middle, and high school.
-This would include entrance security systems, emergency communication systems, lockdown buttons, internal classroom door locks, fencing, and traffic flow safety improvements.
+This would include secure entries, improved security systems, emergency communication systems, lockdown buttons, internal classroom door locks, fencing, and traffic flow safety improvements.

 An estimated $18.8M would be invested in safety and security improvements for all our schools.

 An estimated $131.3M would be invested in middle school expansion and improved safety and security through the replacement of Gardiner Middle School and the renovation of Ogden Middle School.

 An estimated $7.9M would be invested in district wide updates for schools & expanding career and technical education (CTE) opportunities.

 Oregon City School District annually spends $124 million on education; the largest portion of the general fund revenue comes from the Oregon Department of Education.
 The District uses these operating funds to pay for teachers, classroom support, technology, and education programs.